 We believe that a well-administered Moh’s reconstruction can help patients feel more confident and make a stronger emotional and physical recovery after being diagnosed with skin cancer.
-We have patients from all over Valparaiso and the surrounding areas who visit our office for reconstruction on Moh’s defects located on the forehead, scalp, nose, ear, cheeks, and more.
+We have patients from all over Tampa and the surrounding areas who visit our office for reconstruction on Moh’s defects located on the forehead, scalp, nose, ear, cheeks, and more.

-Types of Reconstructive Procedures
+Types Of Reconstructive Procedures

 No two patients’ defects are exactly the same.
 That is what makes Moh’s reconstruction so unique.
 Dr. Bose will assess each individual’s needs and recommend one of three reconstructive techniques.
 They include:

 Primary closure reconstruction is a basic suturing of the edges of a defect, layer by layer.
 It is used in Moh’s defects that are very small and isolated to broad areas of the skin, such as the cheeks and forehead.
 This ensures the procedure will not affect the appearance of more prominent facial features, such as the nose or eyes.